yamin-shihab/study-notes/grade_8/social_studies.md

   * He then attacked and allied with neighboring city-states
   * Despite being ruthless in political matters, he and the Medici family helped promising artists.
   * Cosimo's grand-son, Lorenzo the Magnificent, was a patron of art and literature.
 He sponsored Michelangelo, Botticelli, Leonardo da Vinci, and other famous artists and thinkers.

+## Chapter 3

+* A new way of thinking starting in the northern Italian city-states known as humanism.
+It involved scholars looking back to the ancient Classical civilizations of Greece and Rome.
+  * They were heavily interested in the ways ancient writers like Aristotle and Plato gave their opinions on society, politics, history, and the arts.
+  * The Islamic civilization preserved lots of the Classical civilization and further developed it. (sciences, math, medicine)
+  * Humanism was sort of a fad among the wealthy people in society at the time.
+* The Classical concept that was most important to Renaissance thinkers and artists was the belief in the dignity and potential of the individual.
+They believed that people could shape their lives through their own efforts and talents.
+  * Human beings can use the power of reason (thinking) to find truth for themselves.
+  * It is important for a person to have an open, curious, and questioning mind.
+  * People can achieve great things through learning.
+  * Individuals should be skilled in many different areas.
+They should develop not just their minds but also their bodies and spirits.
+  * These new ideas didn't actually contradict or conflict with the Christian worldview: To develop one's talents was to serve God, because God had provided you with those talents.
+* Some humanist scholars, such as Francesco Petrarch, saw the medieval world as a "dark age", and the classical past as a glorious time.
+* Civic humanists were interested in what Classical authors have written about good government.
+They believed that being a responsible citizen meant educating yourself about history and political issues and working to improve society.
+* One of the most important ways that the humanists influenced Renaissance society was in the emphasis they put on education.
+Many humanists were dedicated teachers who ran their own schools.
+  * They believed that it was important to train young people's characters and bodies as well as their minds.
+This approach to education is sometimes called "educating the whole child".
+  * They encouraged a curious, questioning attitude in their students.
+Many rulers hired humanists as tutors for their children.
+* Artists became interested in portraying the beauty of the human body and the natural world.
+Patrons (people who paid artists to produce works) played an important role in promoting the arts during the Renaissance.
+  * Many artists found inspiration in the art of the ancient Greeks and Romans.
+During the Middle Ages, most art had religious themes and this continued through the Renaissance.
+  * The Renaissance also saw a growing interest in portraits and landscapes.
+They also reflected the humanist interest in the individual, the present world, beauty, and human excellence.
+  * Art included elements such as the following, previously not present in medieval art:
+    * The natural world was much more present.
+    * There were accurate lights and shadows.
+    * Textures and patterns were more important.
+    * Realistic and elegant details evolved.
+* Renaissance architects included features of Classical buildings (pillars/columns, domes, arches) in their work, and raised the status of their profession form skilled laborer to artist.
+  * They also used a variety of geometric shapes to develop complex designs, symmetry, and vividly painted interiors and ceilings.
+* Sculptors during the Renaissance became very famous and became like artists, signing their work.
+  * This is contrary to sculptors during the Middle Ages, as they were more often seen as craftspeople rather than artists.
+They worked on cathedrals, carving figures and other biblical decorations.
+* Writers focused on translating the works of Roman and Greek writers as well as copying their styles.
+More books began to be written in the vernacular (commonly spoken language), to be more accessible.
+  * Humanism influenced texts to express thoughts and emotions more.
+* Many humanists also believed that men and women shouldn't be judged by their gender, but their abilities and virtues.